theweekendprogrammer/theweekendprogrammer.github.io/_posts/2018-02-23-save-memory-with-cursors.md

-Well, your application is running out of memory because you are trying to query all of the data at once, and your application server cannot (or will not) hold that many results in memory&mdash;this is to be expected.
+Well, your application is running out of memory because you are trying to query all of the data at once, and your application server cannot (or will not) hold that many results in memory—this is to be expected.

-Imagine you and I are packing up all of the books at my house (and I have a lot of books).
-If you were holding a box and said, "Hey, lets pack up the books, put them all in here.", and I continued by putting 150 books in your box, you would eventually drop the box because it would become too heavy.
+Imagine you and I are packing up all of the books at my house and you, while holding an empty box, said, "Hey, let's pack up the books, put them all in here," and I continued by putting 150 books in your box.
+You would eventually drop the box because it would become too heavy.

-Instead, you would probably say, "Hey, lets pack up the books.
-Can you give me 5 at a time?", and once you had about 15 in there you could get another box, then ask for 5 more, until we had packed all of the boxes.
+Instead, you would probably say, "Hey, let's pack up the books.
+Can you give me 5 at a time?"
+Once you had about 15 in there, you could get another box, then ask for five more, until we had packed all of the boxes.

 So instead of asking for all of the books at once, you would ask for the books a few at a time, or in **chunks**.

-Querying your data in a memory efficient way from Postgres works in a similar way.
+Querying your data in a memory efficient way from Postgres works similarly.
 Instead of asking for all of the data at once, we can request the data back from Postgres in **chunks** via a `CURSOR`.
 Take a look at the following example to see how you can use cursors.

 ```sql
 -- Cursors can only be declared within a transaction